sircle31/t-metaset-python/README.md

 Note that the choice of regressor for the `t-METASET` procedure is not limited by GPs, but open to other surrogate models.
 It is generally advised to choose the regressor with the shape descriptor taken into account.
 Since the proposed sampling criteria do not demand uncertainty, a variety of models is allowed to be considered, e.g., standard neural nets.

-## Sampler: Determinantal Point Processes
+## Component III.
+Diversity Sampler (Determinantal Point Processes)

 We disclose that `DPP.py` builds on a python translation of Determinantal Point Processes from Alex Kuelsza’s matlab implementation, associated with the following reference: